tuantranO4/tuantranO4/README.md

 Favorite programming language: C# and Java.
 Still young, more to come and more to learn!

-I wanted to be an astrophysicist or meteorologist but life forced me here, who knows ¯\_(ツ)_/¯.
+I wanted to be an astrophysicist or meteorologist but life forced me here, who knows (ツ).